John Hales (died 1572): Under Elizabeth I

 Hales was back in England by 3 January 1559, and resumed his former position at the Hanaper.
 He was one of the Members of Parliament for Lancaster from 1563 to 1567.

 Hales lost royal favour, however, by writing a succession tract entitled A Declaration of the Succession of the Crowne Imperiall of Inglande, supporting the title to the crown of the descendants of King Henry VIII's younger sister Mary.
 Mary's granddaughter Lady Catherine Grey had secretly married Edward Seymour, and the Queen had had them both imprisoned.
 Hales took the position that if the Queen were to have no children, Lady Catherine should be next in line to the throne.
 Hales was imprisoned for his temerity.
 On 27 April 1564 Sir William Cecil wrote to Sir Thomas Smith that:

 Here is fallen out a troublesome fond matter.
 John Hales had secretly made a book in the time of the last Parliament wherein he hath taken upon him to discuss no small matter, viz., the title to the Crown after the Queen’s Majesty, having confuted and rejected the line of the Scottish Queen, and made the line of the Lady Frances, mother to the Lady Catherine, only next and lawful.
 He is committed to the Fleet for this boldness, specially because he had communicated it to sundry persons.
 My Lord John Grey is in trouble also for it.
 Beside this, John Hales hath procured sentences and counsels of lawyers from beyond seas to be written in maintenance of the Earl of Hertford’s marriage.
 This dealing of his offendeth the Queen’s Majesty very much.

 With Cecil's help Hales obtained his release from prison in 1566, but remained under house arrest for the next four years.

 Death

 The date of Hales's death is uncertain.
 According to Bindoff, he died on 26 December 1572, while according to Lowe, he died two days later on 28 December.
 He was buried in the Church of St Peter le Poer in Broad Street, London.
 He was sometimes referred to as "Club-foot" Hales, supposedly because he had accidentally wounded his foot with a dagger.

 Works

 Hales wrote his Highway to Nobility about 1543.
 He wrote Introductiones ad grammaticum for his newly founded free school.
 In 1543 he also published Precepts for the Preservation of Health, a translation from Plutarch.

-Hales was likely the author of the anonymous mercantilist tract, The Discourse of the Common Weal of this Realm of England (1581), which has been regarded by some commentators as being the "first" economics tract in the English language.
+Hales was long thought to be the author of the anonymous tract The Discourse of the Common Weal of this Realm of England (1581), but it was subsequently shown to be by Thomas Smith.